Short History of Spear-O-Wigwam in the Bighorn MountainsBy Gregory Nickerson, with assistance of Judy Slack

 “The winter of 1921 and 1922 was about as severe as any we’ve ever had.
 We could not ship the cattle to Texas as there was a drouth there and no feed, so we shipped in hay here from both East and West and wintered them through with a big loss of about $20 per head expense.” -Willis Spear

-In 1923 the Spears established their tent camp near Park Reservoir.
+In 1923 the Spears established a tent camp near Park Reservoir.
 In 1924 they began constructing the ranch’s namesake wigwam or “council lodge” along with an assortment of cabins built of native logs killed by cold winters.
-Some of the cabins eventually acquired names like Chipmunk, Porcupine, Jack’s, Bear’s Den, and of course, Hemingway.
+Some of the cabins eventually were given names like Chipmunk, Porcupine, Jack’s, Bear’s Den, and of course, Hemingway.
 Several of them had the luxury of indoor plumbing with water piped in from a nearby spring.
-The ranch joined other outfitting operations along Red Grade Road including Tepee Ranch, Folly Ranch, and the private Dome Lake Club.
-Together these tourist operations represented a third stage in the resource development of the mountains, preceded by the initial stage of logging for railroad ties and lumber in the Tongue River drainage in the 1890s, and then with irrigation development at Park Reservoir.

 Willis Spear designed the architecture of Spear-O-Wigwam to epitomize his western blend of rugged cowboy style and Indian culture.
-While the ranch had several examples of the standard log cabin construction, its first building was the “wigwam,” an eight-sided lodge 40 feet in diameter that resembled a tepee in form and function.
+While the ranch had several examples of the standard log cabin construction, its first building was the “wigwam,” an eight-sided lodge 40 feet in diameter.
 The Spears built the original wigwam in 1924 as a “council lodge,” complete with a big fire built in the central fire pit each night.
-Guests dined around the open hearth, eating Spear beef raised on the reservation while watching smoke rise through an opening at the peak of the building.
+Guests dined around the open hearth, eating Spear beef while watching smoke rise through an opening at the peak of the building.
 In 1934 in the midst of the Great Depression, the Spears added the shaft and spearhead to the lodge using plans drawn by New York architect H. Elarth.
 With this renovation, the lodge matched the shape of the Spear cattle brand.
 Everything from the name of the ranch, to the style of its buildings, to the activities offered and the serving of meals represented Spear’s synthesis of ranching and Indian life.

 Willis Spear and his family enjoyed entertaining guests and exploring the mountains.
 Since 1890, Willis had regularly taken family trips to stock the mountain lakes with trout, which they transported in milk cans loaded on the back of a horse.
 In addition to being a born explorer and entrepreneur, Willis was a musician, a storyteller, and a state senator.
 He regaled guests around the central fire in the Wigwam with his banjo playing and stories about Bald Mountain City in the northern Bighorns, where a team of 40 oxen and 200 men dragged in machinery to work the aptly-named Fortunatus Mine.
 He also told of a canyon in that part of the range where cattlemen drove 2,000 sheep over the brink in an effort to drive their competitors off the range.

 Guests regarded senator Spear as a true “old-timer” with the credibility to talk about cattle ranching as well as the dramatic events of the Sioux War that occurred in the area.
 Under his management wranglers took visitors to abandoned mines above Spear-O-Wigwam, such as the “Dad Burrows” mine where tin cans and abandoned equipment left traces of the brief and unsuccessful period of prospecting that occurred in this part of the Bighorns in the early 1900s.
-They also passed by abandoned trapper cabins where men spent the winter in solitude, checking their trap lines on snowshoes.
-Bootleggers also operated in this area of the mountains, though in all likelihood stayed far out of sight from the ranch guests!
+They also passed abandoned trapper cabins where men had spent winters in solitude, checking their trap lines on snowshoes.
+Bootleggers also operated in this area of the mountains, probably far out of sight from the ranch guests!
 All these sites added to the mystique of the mountains.

 The original guests paid rates of $35/week at the ranch in Big Horn, or $40/week with horse and equipment, and $50/week for mountain trips based out of Spear O Wigwam.
 A generous estimate of the ranch’s income, based on 35 guests a week, would total about $1400 a week in the 1920s, or about $18,000 in today’s dollars.
 A full season would last ten weeks, and full occupancy for the season would bring in about $14,000 or $180,000 today.
 The Burlington Railroad marketed Spear-O-Wigwam along with dozens of other guest ranches in its 1929 Pamphlet “Dude Ranches of the Bighorns.”
 Willis Spear traveled with his family to Chicago to make photographic presentations that enticed guests to spend their summer in the Bighorns.